dvernooy/ErgWare/README.md

 #### v0.6 - Experimental ####
 - experimental code displaying the "force curve" at each stroke
+- also implements a more robust stroke count algorithm
-- built on Arduino-Uno code v0.5
+- built on Arduino-Uno code v0.4, can make a "sketch" version like v0.5 if needed
 - assumes 16MHz crystal/clock
-- see pdf for screenshot
+- see pdf for screenshot of the force curve

 #### TO USE THIS: ####
 1. Build your erg ... openergo.webs.com